Comores Aviation International

-Comores Aviation International (Compagnie Aérienne de l'Union des iles Comores) is the flag carrier of the Comoros.
-It is privately owned and operates domestic scheduled services, as well as charters mainly to tourist destinations in southern and eastern Africa.
-Its main base is Prince Said Ibrahim International Airport, Moroni, with a hub at Ouani Airport.
+Comores Aviation International (Compagnie Aérienne de l'Union des iles Comores) was the flag carrier of the Comoros.
+It was privately owned and operates domestic scheduled services, as well as charters mainly to tourist destinations in southern and eastern Africa.
+Its main base was Prince Said Ibrahim International Airport, Moroni, with a hub at Ouani Airport.

 History

 The airline was established in 1996 and started operations in 1997.
 It is owned by Jean-Marc Heintz (President) (70%) and Batouli Heintz (General Manager) (30%) and has 82 employees (at March 2007).

 Destinations

 Comores Aviation operates scheduled services to the following destinations (as of March 2009):